Ray B. Browne: Personal life and death

 Browne married Olwyn Carmen Orde in 1952.
 They had three children: Glenn (born 1956), Kevin (born 1958), and Rowan (born 1961).
 Olwyn and Rowan were killed in an automobile accident in 1964.

-Browne was re-married in 1965 to Alice Maxine (Pat) Matthews (born 1932).
+Browne was remarried in 1965 to Alice Maxine (Pat) Matthews (born 1932).
 They had a daughter, Alicia (born 1967).
 Pat helped Browne develop the popular culture movement through her management of the Popular Press and her role as a principal organizer of the Popular Culture Association and American Culture Association conferences and the international popular culture conferences from the 1970s until her retirement in 2002.
 She also edited the scholarly journal Clues: A Journal of Detection for many years.
 Ray and Pat together edited the compendium volume The Guide to United States Popular Culture (Popular Press, 2001).

 Ray and Pat Browne lived in retirement in Bowling Green, Ohio where Browne continued to write and serve as book review editor for the Journal of American Culture until his death.

 Browne died in his home in Bowling Green, Ohio on October 22, 2009.